AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ##### Control Variables
 * **Influent Turbidity** - the influent turbidity value TSCA team evaluated was 100 NTU.
-* **Coagulant Dosages** - the increment function used in ProCoDA increased the coagulant dosage stepwise.
+* **Coagulant Dosages** - the increment function used in ProCoDA increased the coagulant dosages stepwise.
 When the run time of current state reaches the duration set in ProCoDA, the function will be activated and increase the coagulant pump speed according to the setting.
 Details about ProCoDA set-up can be found after the main text.

 <div class="alert alert-block alert-danger">
 Consider "Doses" rather than "Dosages"